1. Under-promise and over deliver to take the pressure off

 Despite months of Raheem Sterling bashing in the media, Southgate has stuck with his man.
 From the outside, no goals in three years from a striker has caused many to call for a replacement.
 Southgate believes in the greater contribution to the team that Sterling makes, and so despite not chalking up an individual prize, his tactics have led England to the semi-finals… and who knows where else!

-By keeping the faith and making no scapegoats, every member of the team feels trusted and united to deliver the whole.Posted almost 3 years ago
+By keeping the faith and making no scapegoats, every member of the team feels trusted and united to deliver the whole.Posted about 3 years ago